annayqho/TheCannon/_sources/getting_started.txt

 Tutorials
 ---------

-Once you have installed the package, you can get an overview of the basic workflow using two simple illustrations: one with APOGEE DR10 data in which the test set is identical to the training set, and one with LAMOST data in which we perform a leave-1/8-out cross-validation (as in `Ho et al. 2016`_).
+Once you have installed the package and read the input requirements, you can get an overview of the basic workflow via two simple illustrations: one with APOGEE DR10 data in which the test set is identical to the training set, and one with LAMOST data in which we perform a leave-1/8-out cross-validation (as in `Ho et al. 2016`_).